The Hilbert polynomial of a symbolic square: Acknowledgments

 \section{Acknowledgments}

 The problem that we address in this article came up naturally as I was working on my doctoral thesis at MIT under the direction of Bjorn Poonen.
 I am grateful to Prof. Poonen for all of his dedication and substantial help throughout the entire process.
+I also thank an anonymous referee for some helpful comments and suggestions.
+I thank Steven Kleiman for a number of references and thorough comments.
+Finally, I thank Martin Kreuzer for some additional references.